Testing the Starobinsky model of inflation with resonant cavities: Perturbative Reheating Epoch

 we can estimate the reheating temperature as,

-which can be calculated once we find $\Gamma_{hh}$ in the next section.
-Note that thus far we have only considered direct inflaton decay into SM particles.
-This process may also be supplemented by graviton mediated diagrams and various other scattering process which would inevitably be further suppressed compared to the inflaton decay considered here.
-Hence, the results produced in this section are expected to be a good estimate.
+which can be calculated once we find $\Gamma_{hh}$.
+Note that thus far we have only considered direct decay of the inflaton into SM particles.
+This process may also be supplemented by graviton mediated diagrams and various other scattering process which are inevitably suppressed compared to the inflaton decay channels.

 Observations place a constraint on the number of e-folds during reheating: $N_{reh}\lesssim20$ \cite{German:2022sjd}, where,